Financial Accounting Manual for Federal Reserve Banks, January 2017

 Primary, Secondary, and Seasonal Credit; and Emergency Credit

 The Federal Reserve Banks' lending serves as a backup source of liquidity for depository institutions.
 At times when the normal functioning of financial markets is disrupted, Federal Reserve Banks lending can become a principal channel for supplying liquidity to depository institutions and other entities.

 Regulation A, Extensions of Credit by Federal Reserve Banks, governs borrowing by depository institutions and provides terms and conditions for several lending programs, detailed below.
 The terms under which a depository institution may obtain advances from, incur obligations to, or pledge collateral to a Federal Reserve Bank in borrowing are set forth in Operating Circular No. 10, which is issued by each Reserve Bank.
-Regulation A governs primary, secondary, seasonal, term auction, and emergency credit.
+Regulation A governs primary, secondary, seasonal, and emergency credit.